X 100pre

 X 100pre (an abbreviation of "Por siempre", /es/, meaning "Forever" (Note: In Spanish, x (indicating multiplication) is pronounced 'por' and 100 is pronounced 'cien', sounding like "por siempre".) and stylized in all caps) is the debut studio album by Puerto Rican rapper Bad Bunny.
-It was released on December 24, 2018 on Christmas Eve, by Rimas Entertainment.
+It was released on December 24, 2018 by Rimas Entertainment.
 It features guest appearances from Diplo, El Alfa and Drake.
 It was ranked number 41 on Rolling Stone's list of the 100 Best Debuts Albums of All Time and number 447 on the list of the 500 Greatest Albums of All Time.

 Background

 Bad Bunny embarked on his La Nueva Religión Tour Part I and Part II in 2018, which concluded in September.
 The tour grossed more than $16 million worldwide.

 After releasing various singles during 2018, on December 23 he announced via social media that his debut album would be released at midnight on Christmas Eve.

 Following the release of the album, Bad Bunny revealed in an Instagram live video that he was not working under his first label Hear this Music and his previous manager DJ Luian because he was not able to release albums under his previous management.

 The album cover design was created by Sergio Vazquez and "inadvertently" gave Bad Bunny the idea for using the "third eye" in many of his future shows.